Cal-CS-61A-Staff/sections/sections/README.md

 ## Authentication

+If this is your first time developing the sections tool, you will need to ask for the environment variables not in this git repo-- CANVAS_SERVER_URL, CANVAS_CLIENT_ID, CANVAS_CLIENT_SECRET.
+These are used by Oauth to authenticate you into the canvas sandbox so you can develop.
+Place these into an `.env` file, with ENV=DEV on the first line.
+Make sure to add the `.env` file to your `.gitignore`.
+If the below steps do not work, you will also need to ask to be added as an Admin to the canvas sandbox.
+Then, follow the instructions below.

 To authenticate locally, click `Sign in`.
 You will be directed to something like `localhost:3000/oauth/canvas_login`.
 Change the link to use port 8000:
 `localhost:8000/oauth/canvas_login`.
 Follow the link to authenticate with canvas.
 Now you can log in as normal.
 Once you get a redirect notice, access `localhost:3000`.
 A jinja2 template not found exception is expected when you're accessing the server (port 8000) after authentication has completed.